 - Inflict 1 points of stress

-Regardless of what you roll, PCs always get at least 2 Impact for their action, whether successful or not.
+Regardless of what you roll, PCs always generate 1 point of Impact for their action, whether successful or not.
 Because every player’s action has some kind of impact on a scene.

 Custom Powers, Talents, and Tools

 One thing that can seem frustrating is to have a special ability in mind for your character and no way give it to them.
 MvK solves that problem with a modular system that breaks all special abilities down into basic rules.
 Every supernatural or high tech power, every highly trained talent, every device or tool, is simply a collection of perks and drawbacks that give you the ability to do things you normally would not be able to do.
 And all can be added as part of character creation, or later through the expenditure of XP.